vasu-rbt/kentico12-mvc-widgets/Raybiztech.Kentico12.MVC.Widgets/Raybiztech.Kentico12.MVC.Widgets.SmartSearchBox/README.md

 This is a widget which allows you to add a SmartSearchBox to your screen with certain attributes that can be configured while adding.
 The properties that can be configured are:

-- Search Result Url*
+- Search results page URL*
-- Button Text*
+- Search button text*
 - Page*
 - Page Size*